rkolhar/delivery-trip/README.md

 # Delivery-trip

-This repo uses python to read csv data and Confluent Kafka to produce and consume messages.
+This repo uses python to read csv data and **Confluent Kafka** to produce and consume messages.
-The consumer polls for the messages in Kafka cluster and writes them to Mongo DB document using Docker compose.
+The consumer polls for the messages in Kafka cluster and writes them to **Mongo DB** document using Docker compose.
-The data stored in in Mongo DB collection can be further accessed using Fast API.
+The data stored in in Mongo DB collection can be further accessed using **Fast API**.

 This code uses config.yaml to plug in configurations related to Mongo and Kafka.